xiix0/scam/README.md

-You will remember something that you should not have forgotten.
+You will always get the greatest recognition for the job you least like.